 Kale is one of the most famous green vegetable that is eaten for its low calorie and high fibre content.
 It is an important and digestive ingredient of many recipes and hence has become a common name in Indian households.
 Traditionally, Kale is consumed as a side dish in sautéed kale form, but it also adds extra taste when added to soups, casseroles and other dishes.

 Apart from these food inclusions, the Kale vegetable is also widely popular for its health benefits.
 Kale can also be eaten as a weight loss inducing ingredient in meals and its leafy green texture makes it an ingredient in salads and in many similar recipes.

 The Richness of Vitamins in Kale:

 While a cup of chopped kale contains 134 percent of your recommended daily Vitamin C intake, an orange has 113 per cent of the daily Vitamin C requirement.
 Besides these vitamins, kale also has an abundant supply of Vitamin K. This is necessary for bodily functions such as normal blood clotting, bone health and antioxidant activity.
-It is all of this that makes the list health benefits of kale greens so long!
+It is all of this that makes the list of kale benefits so long!

-Let us quickly look at some of the most well-known health benefits of Kale:
+Let us quickly look at some of the most well-known health benefits of Kale greens:

 1. High Fiber Content: